PennLINC/aslprep/docs/workflows.rst

 This template may be *unbiased*, or equidistant from all source images, or aligned to the first image (determined lexicographically by session label).
-For two images, the additional cost of estimating an unbiased template is trivial and is the default behavior, but, for greater than two images, the cost can be a slowdown of an order of magnitude.
+For two images, the additional cost of estimating an unbiased template is trivial and is the default behavior, but three or more images may cause a significant slow-down.
-Therefore, in the case of three or more images, *ASLPrep* constructs templates aligned to the first image, unless passed the ``--longitudinal`` flag, which forces the estimation of an unbiased template.
+Therefore, if there are more than two images, *ASLPrep* constructs templates aligned to the first image, unless the ``--longitudinal`` flag is passed, which forces the estimation of an unbiased template.

 .. note::